What is a water hammer?

 - Make sure all your pipework is fixed properly to the walls and floors.

 - In some places, you have to fit a copper pipe expansion joint, this will prevent water hammer.

 - Install a water hammer arrestor.
 But our best advice is to always fit a potable water expansion vessel on the pipework.
 The expansion vessel can deal with higher water pressure and you can avoid banging noises.

 - Use pipe insulation around the pipes which can absorb the water hammer and pipe expansion.
-Pipe expansion happens when cold or hot water flowing in the pipes and increasing the pipework by a few centimetres or meters depending on the pipe materials.
+Pipe expansion happens when cold or hot water flows in the pipes and increases the pipework by a few centimetres or meters depending on the pipe materials.

-- Sometimes just leave the job for the professional plumber
+- Sometimes just leave the job for a professional plumber

 - Choose a solenoid that is closing slowly.